mujx/hakatime/README.md

       # Fill out this field if the api is behind another path (e.g behind a reverse proxy).
       # This will adjust the Set-Cookie path for all the /auth related API calls.
       HAKA_API_PREFIX: ""
+      # Update this with the external endpoint that you use to access hakatime.
       HAKA_BADGE_URL: "http://localhost:8080"
       HAKA_PORT: 8080
       HAKA_SHIELDS_IO_URL: "https://img.shields.io"